JuliaLang/www.julialang.org/gsoc/2015/index.md

 **Expected Results:** Functionality for parsing and analysing Julia code, and providing possible fixes for mistakes.
 Specifying the "signature" of a mistake (e.g. via a regex or predicate function) and its solution should be easy and flexible so that the package is easily extended.

+## C Linter

+One of the hardest classes of bugs to fix are memory errors in Julia's underlying C code.
+Specifically, missing garbage-collector "roots" (GC roots) can lead to segfaults and other problems.
+One potential way to make it easier to find these would be to write a package that checks Julia's `src/` directory for missing GC roots.
+One potential strategy would leverage the [Clang.jl](https://github.com/ihnorton/Clang.jl) package to parse the C code, and determine which call chains might trigger garbage collection.

+**Expected Results:** A package that, when run against Julia's `src/` directory, highlights lines that need to have additional GC roots added.

 ## Project: Base Julia Restructuring